1. Who can be admitted into the Training Centers?

 Work Skills and Ethics Training Acknowledgement

 Absolutely not!
 Our staff rigorously supervise all students.
-Therefore, illegal drug possession is not a problem at Appalachian Teen Challenge.
-Upon admission into the program, enrollees and their belongings are thoroughly searched for drug paraphernalia.
+Therefore, illegal drug possession is not a problem at Adult & Teen Challenge.
+Upon admission into the program, students and their belongings are thoroughly searched for drug paraphernalia.

 Since we only allow students who have a sincere desire for change to participate in our program, most have a positive attitude.
 Fighting or illicit behavior are not permitted, nor is it a problem on our campus.
 We are blessed that our students are, for the most part, unified with one goal, to serve God, our community, and each other.